slub/ocrd_kitodo/docs/setup/running.md

 After preparing your environment, here is a set of commands for starting, stopping and building the modules, among others.

-The easiest and recommended way is to use make.
+The easiest and recommended way is to use `make`.

 Alternatively, we have listed the equivalent Docker Compose commands here.
 Make sure that the necessary modules are enabled via the [Compose profiles](enable-disable-modules.md#compose-profiles).